kennovation1/mercury/working2018/switchInputs/README.md

 - sudo pip install evdev
 - I had originally tried to use pyusb to read the IPAC-4 but got a "Resource Busy" error.
 This is why I moved to evdev.

+# Testing
+- python testinput.py
+  - Toggle buttons and observe printout to screen for each state change.
+Continuous hold events are not printed.